TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/IdePhpStormSetup.rst

 `config.php <https://github.com/TYPO3/typo3/blob/main/Build/php-cs-fixer/config.php>`__
 within PhpStorm.

-For a quick start, you can Howevern use the following PhpStorm code style to comply with PSR-12, which is the most recent recommendation at the time of this writing that PhpStorm provides a preset for:
+For a quick start, you can use the following PhpStorm code style to comply with PSR-12, which is the most recent recommendation at the time of this writing that PhpStorm provides a preset for: